 Across the state, a growing share of students are completing high school, yet marked differences in community-level graduation rates remain.
 Additionally, students are more likely to continue on the educational pipeline and increase their preparation for gainful employment if they enroll in college immediately out of high school.
 In 2016, 56 percent of Hawaii’s high school graduates enrolled in postsecondary institutions the semester following graduation.
 This figure, however, masks a range of matriculation rates; individual communities score as much as 8 percent higher or 14 percent lower than the statewide average.

-Use the interactive infographic below to explore these key Education indicators in more detail:
+Use the interactive infographic below to explore these key Education data points in more detail: